forlogos/WP-embed-Adobe-FormsCentral/README.md

 # WP-embed-Adobe-FormsCentral
-WordPress plugin to easily embed forms from Adobe FormsCentral
+WordPress plugin to easily embed Adobe FormsCentral forms.

+NOTICE: Adobe has announced that FormsCentral is going to be discontinued https://forums.adobe.com/docs/DOC-5542 Therefore, development of this plugin will no longer continue.

+# To dos completed
+1. Make a shortcode

 # to dos
-1. make shortcode
+1. make a TinyMCE button for the shortcode
-2. make it work with tinymce
-3. make it not appear as a shortcode in visual mode but as a interactive metabox - whatever tinymce calls it
+1. make it the shortcode work as an interactive edit box